Our Team

 Gurnoor Brar

-Gurnoor (she/her) is in her second year of the JD program at Western Law.
+Gurnoor is in her third year of the JD program at Western Law.
 She obtained her Honours Bachelor of Science and Master of Science in molecular biology from York University.
-Gurnoor first became interested in intellectual property (IP) in graduate school.
-While working as a biology laboratory instructor, she witnessed first-hand the challenges that academics and scientists face while protecting their intellectual property.
-As a scientist and law student, Gurnoor understands how innovation transforms our lives and has a genuine appreciation for the inventor’s journey.
-She has a keen interest in the regulatory framework of emerging technologies in artificial intelligence and biotechnology.
-Outside of law school, she enjoys spending time with her family, nature walks, and collecting Star Wars/NASA themed LEGO sets.
+Gurnoor has spent her summers working at a national intellectual property law boutique, contributing to a wide range of patent, trademark, and transactional matters.
+She has a keen interest in the regulatory framework of emerging technologies in artificial intelligence.
+Outside of law school, she enjoys spending time with her family and collecting Star Wars/NASA themed LEGO sets.

 Savannah Mathieu